Birkenhead Park Cricket Club

 Birkenhead Park Cricket Club is a cricket club based in Birkenhead Park in the Wirral on Merseyside, England.
 The club was founded in 1846 and has one of the oldest cricket pavilions in the country.

 They are currently members of the Liverpool and District Cricket Competition.
 The club runs four senior Saturday teams as well as junior sides at U11, U13, U16 and U21 age groups.

-Their 1st and 2nd XI play on the front pitch with the 3rd XI competing on the back pitch which is commonly known as Cannon Hill.
+Their 1st and 2nd XI play on the front pitch while the 3rd and 4th XI compete on the back pitch which is commonly known as Cannon Hill.

 History

 The majority of historical information included on this page is adapted from the 1996 book Birkenhead Park Cricket Club 1846-1996 by Chris Elston.
 The post-96 era is written by former club scorer and archivist Craig Kell.

 Formation

 In 1846, Birkenhead Park Cricket Club was formed on Park Drive, based in the park itself.
 At the time, it was a very exclusive club in which all the members were Old Boys of the top public schools.
 Because there were so few clubs in the area, the members arranged matches between themselves, such as married vs. singles.
 From the start, the ground was enclosed by railings and initially had a tent used as the pavilion.
 This was later followed by a wooden structure which was then replaced by the present club house that still stands to this very day.